vitessio/website/content/en/docs/user-guides/user-management.md

 $
 ```

-Note you should also use the following parameters:
+Note the use above of the following parameters:
-* `-queryserver-config-strict-table-acl`: only allow queries that pass table acl checks to ensure we don't allow other users.
+ * `-enforce-tableacl-config`:  Fail to start VTTablet if there are no ACLs successfully configured.
+This ensures ACL misconfigurations are caught at startup.
-* `-enforce-tableacl-config`: Fail to startup VTTablet at all if there aren't any ACLs configured to ensure mis-configurations are caught upon startup.
+ * `-queryserver-config-strict-table-acl`:  only allow queries that pass table acl checks to ensure we do not allow other users.
+You will typically need to pass this parameter for the ACLs to be successfully enforced, unless you strictly limit the universe of potential users at the VTGate authentication level.

-The following option might also be useful:
+The following option may be useful:
-* `-queryserver-config-enable-table-acl-dry-run` which allows you to slowly rollout the changes without breaking your existing configuration.
+  * `-queryserver-config-enable-table-acl-dry-run`:  Only emit metrics when an ACL denies a request, but let the actual request pass through successfully.
+This allows you to test and verify ACL changes without running the risk of breakage.